 As I got older I continued to access the upper shelf suitcase with friends - just for fun.
 Because vintage was kind of cool, I wore the cowhide belt and leather knee-highs to bands at the local surf clubs.
 When I became a mum, the vintage suitcase was replaced with a plastic tub.
 Although I was as tall as ever, the upper shelf of the cupboards in our home seemed more out of reach than ever.
 Was it because I was so busy with work?
 I don’t know, but despite that my kids loved dress-ups… on the odd occasion that the dress ups were accessible.

-Somehow buying a cheap and nasty dress-up set for $30 at Target became something that happened.
+Somehow buying a cheap dress-up set for $30 at Target became something that happened.
 But geez those outfits - despite the lights and sounds that are sometimes part of their appeal – are painful to store.
 Hanging in the cupboard they were always pushed to the far side of the rail and forgotten about.